Planetary health: International research agenda for planetary health

 In June 2023, the Royal Netherlands Academy of Sciences presented their planetary health report Planetary Health, An emerging field to be developed based on a two-year consultative process.
 Many knowledge gaps were identified in the field of planetary health.
 A review of the literature and subsequent consultation with experts resulted in a longlist of more than one hundred specific knowledge gaps.
 Knowledge for the health impacts of global environmental change on human health are incomplete, pathways are poorly understood, the effectiveness of mitigation and adaptation measures are still unclear, how timely policy and behaviour change can be realised.
-The Academy concluded that: "Filling all Planetary Health knowledge gaps requires an international collaborative effort in research funding".
-The Academy will cooperate with international partner and 'umbrella academies' (such as EASAC, FEAM and ALLEA) how to take this agenda forward."
+The Academy concluded that: "Filling all planetary health knowledge gaps requires an international collaborative effort in research funding".
+The Academy will cooperate with international partner and 'umbrella academies' (such as EASAC, FEAM and ALLEA) to take this agenda forward.

-Issues
+In 2025 the United Nations Environment Programme (UNEP) report GEO-7 found that investing in planetary health can deliver trillions in additional global GDP, avoid millions of deaths and reduce poverty and hunger.
 Nutrition and diet are important contributors to and indicators of planetary health.
 Diets, agriculture, and technology must adjust to sustain population projections upwards of 9 billion while reducing harmful consequences on the environment through food waste and carbon-intensive diets.
 A focus of planetary health research is nutritional solutions that are sustainable for the human species and the environment, and the generation of scientific research and political will to create and implement desired solutions.
 In January 2019, an international commission created the planetary health diet.

 Planetary health aims to seek out further solutions to global human and environmental sustainability through collaboration and research across all sectors, including the economy, energy, agriculture, water, and health.
 Biodiversity loss, exposure to pollutants, climate change, and fuel consumption are all issues that threaten human and health, and are, as such, foci of the field.
 A number of researchers think that it is actually humanity's destruction of biodiversity and the invasion of wild landscapes that creates the conditions for malaria, and new diseases such as COVID-19.
 Some propose incorporating concern for the impact of digital technology in planetary health and health promotion, including the impact of generative AI on climate, biodiversity, and pollution.